You probably take your fingers for granted–until they’re stinging from a rogue BB, full of splinters, or freezing cold during a winter-time match.

 Why Should I Buy Tactical Gloves?

-We get it–getting into airsoft is expensive enough, and if you don’t need to spend money on something that only looks cool, then why buy it?
+We get it.
+Airsoft is expensive enough.
+So, you don’t need to spend money on something that only looks cool, right?

-It’s true that tactical gloves do give you that cool operator look about you, but they’re also seriously useful on the airsoft field.
+It’s true that tactical gloves do give you that cool operator look, but they’re also seriously useful on the airsoft field.

-A handful of reasons to wear tactical gloves are:
+To prove my point, here are a handful of reasons to wear tactical gloves:

-- They offer you a better grip on your gun, your magazine, doors… and whatever else you might be grabbing.
+- They offer you a better grip on your gun, your magazine, doors…and whatever else you might grab.

-- Gloves can protect your hands from rough surfaces, especially when falling or navigating tight quarters.
+- Gloves protect your hands from rough surfaces, especially when falling or navigating tight quarters.

 - Ever take a BB to a knuckle?
 It’s not fun, but gloves soften and diffuse the blow so it doesn’t hurt nearly as much.

-- Gloves protect you from cold winter days, but they also can protect you from grabbing onto a hot metal barrier that’s sat under the blazing sun all day.
+- Gloves protect you from cold winter days.
+But they also protect you from grabbing onto a hot metal barrier that’s sat under the blazing sun all day.